Athlizo/dubbo-spring-boot-starter/README.md

         }
     }
 ```
-if you want more custom , you can using origin dubbo filter annotaion @activate with a spring bean implement extend AbstractDubboFilterSupport
+if you want more custom , you can using origin dubbo filter annotaion @activate with a spring bean extend AbstractDubboFilterSupport
 ```
     @Bean
     CustomFilter customFilter(){